Your Personality Profile

 Power

-• Provide me with opportunities to influence important decisions
+- Provide me with opportunities to lead projects or teams.

 Achievement